 Rear Facing: Infants and toddlers from 5 to 40lbs.
 When the top of the child’s head is at least one inch below the top of the head pad

-The other great feature you will see with most of these deluxe car seats are the adjustable harnesses which grow with your child.
+The other great feature you will see with most of these deluxe car seats is the adjustable harnesses that grow with your child.
 These can be handy as there is no real need to remove harnesses and reposition them manually.
 You just need to hold down the button above the headrest and pull up or down.

 Price: Luxury, from $230.00 to $280.00

 Grow-With-Me Convertible Car Seat

 We also included grow-with-me convertible car seats reviewed for 2019 since these are options that you can use for even longer than a traditional convertible seat.

 Graco Forever All-in-one

 Rear Facing: Infants and toddlers from 5-40 lbs. up to 32 inches